© 2025. The Trustees of Indiana University

 The Monroe County Sheriff’s Office says officers responded to multiple incidents around Lake Monroe shortly after midnight Sunday.

-Across the lake at the Fourwinds Marina, work crews were still cleaning up debris from fallen trees Sunday evening.
+Across the lake, at the Fourwinds Marina, work crews were still cleaning up debris from fallen trees Sunday evening.

-The sheriff’s office says dozens of people became stranded on a free-floating boat dock after a walkway became submerged.
+The sheriff’s office says dozens of people became stranded on a free-floating dock after a walkway became submerged.

 Deputies helped about 100 people back to shore.